The best online banks in Canada can help you save $200 or more per year in bank fees!

 Read my Outlook Financial review.

-Accelerate Financial is the online division of Crosstown Civic Credit Union, a Manitoba financial institution.
+Accelerate Financial is the online division of Access Credit Union, a Manitoba financial institution.
 It was launched in 2010.

-They offer a high-interest savings account, GICs, and options to invest using RRSP, TFSA, and RRIF accounts.
+They offer high-interest savings accounts, GICs, and investment options using RRSP, TFSA, and RRIF accounts.
 Deposits with the bank are 100% guaranteed by DGCM.

 Read more about Accelerate Financial.